The Essence of Clinical Aromatherapy International Seminar

 About

-The Essence of Clinical Aromatherapy International Seminar is hosted by Rhiannon Lewis of Essential Oil Resource Consultants (EORC) in conjunction with the International Clinical Aromatherapy Network (ICAN).
+The Essence of Clinical Aromatherapy International Seminar is hosted by Rhiannon Lewis of Essential Oil Resource Consultants (EORC) in partnership with the International Clinical Aromatherapy Network (ICAN).

 This biennial specialist educational and networking event for all involved in clinical aromatherapy has been running since 2017.